COVID-19 pandemic in North Korea: First confirmed cases: May–June 2022

 On 12 May 2022, the North Korean government declared a "severe national emergency", after samples from an unspecified number of people tested positive for COVID-19.
 This marked the first time that North Korea had publicly acknowledged the existence of COVID-19 cases in the country.
-The Korean Central News Agency stated that Supreme Leader Kim Jong-un had called an emergency meeting of the Politburo of the Workers' Party of Korea after learning of the samples, which were sourced from residents of Pyongyang and had symptoms "consistent with" the Omicron variant.
+The Korean Central News Agency stated that Supreme Leader Kim Jong Un had called an emergency meeting of the Politburo of the Workers' Party of Korea after learning of the samples, which were sourced from residents of Pyongyang and had symptoms "consistent with" the Omicron variant.
 The Politburo recommended the implementation of a "maximum" emergency quarantine, to include nationwide lockdowns, border restrictions, and restrictions on group sizes in workplaces.
 During the politburo meeting, the previous anti-pandemic strategy was criticised.
 NK News reported that the entire country had been placed under a lockdown two days prior, though farmers in border regions close to South Korea were seen still tending the fields.
 It was later reported by state media that at least one North Korean died after testing positive, and that 187,800 people are now under quarantine due to "fever".

-On 13 May, Kim Jong-un held a meeting at the State Emergency Epidemic Prevention Headquarters, where he called for further anti-pandemic work, lockdowns, and isolation of people with suspected cases.
+On 13 May, Kim Jong Un held a meeting at the State Emergency Epidemic Prevention Headquarters, where he called for further anti-pandemic work, lockdowns, and isolation of suspected cases.
 The effort to stop the spread was declared to be a supreme task of the party.
 The "fever" was noted to have started spreading since late April 2022, with Pyongyang being the centre of the spread.
 In line with the politburo decision, various enterprises continued to operate normally while organising emergency quarantine procedures.
 Various major projects, such as the 10,000 residential flats project, were to continue as before.
 Also, on 13 May, North Korean state media reported 6 deaths and 350,000 cases of fevers.